What is Neurodivergence?

 Neurodivergent people have always been there around but rarely acknowledged as well as validated, many due to the reason that it is a hidden condition in most cases.
 This means that many ND people might themselves not know that they are one until they’re diagnosed or observe traits similar to those.
 As a society, there is a troublesome need to search for the ‘normal and acceptable’ that actually furthers ND folks into thinking that they’re not able to fit in.
 Many times we would see them masking themselves, which is a way of trying to act or behave in the neurotypical way which increases the pressure on them because they’re simply not being themselves.
 It shouldn’t be like that- people regardless of their neurotype should never be made to feel like they’re an outsider or cannot ‘fit on’ to some made-up societal norms just to be able to be treated with equality.

 Life is already challenging to ND peeps as they navigate their way through it.
 Unfortunately, there are also mental health conditions associated with being ND, like depression and/or anxiety, mostly caused due to their suppression of being able to express themselves freely in society.
-The utter refusal, as a community, to include ND people just as it’s done for NT folks by default is one of the underlying causes for all this to not be commonly known and understood.
+The utter refusal, as a community, to include ND people just as it’s done for NT folks by default is one of the underlying causes for all this to not being commonly known and understood.

 Understanding Neurodiversity and Relationships

 Having said that, relationships with other individuals are another big aspect that impacts differently.
-ND people can be sensitive to sounds, touch, bright lights.
+ND people can be sensitive to sounds, touch, and bright lights.
 This is known as sensory overload.
 These things act as triggers that can lead to breakdowns.

-Understanding and support need to be there to assist them to express themselves and not be overwhelmed by such triggers.
+Understanding and support need to be there to assist them to express themselves and not being overwhelmed by such triggers.
 Every ND person is unique on their own and that comprises their traits, skills, how they cope with different tasks, and what is their approach.
 Each individual is different and has his/her one-of-a-kind action/reaction to varied instances.

 Get to know about what life actually is for folks on the spectrum, there are numerous traits that they show regarding how they function.
 Just like no two NT people have the exact same traits, it is similar with respect to ND people.